-Eddy first used the Cross and Crown seal on the cover of the third edition of the Christian Science textbook, Science and Health with Key to the Scriptures, issued in 1881.
-Nothing has been located that explains her reason for choosing this design.
-The wording of the scriptural passage from Matthew 10:8 is quoted from the Revised Version of the Bible; however, the word “demons” comes from the marginal notes of the Revised Version, which shows “demons” as the Greek word for “devils.”
-Initiated by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy put the Cross and Crown on the cover of Science and Health.
+Eddy first used a cross and crown encircled with text on the cover of the third edition of Science and Health, her textbook on Christian Science, issued in 1881.
+We have not located anything that explains her reason for choosing this particular design.
+The wording of the scriptural passage from Matthew is quoted from the Revised Version of the Bible.
+However, the word demons comes from the marginal notes of the Revised Version, which show it as the Greek word for “devils.”
+Commissioned by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy added the Cross and Crown to Science and Health.

-- Archibald McLellan, “The Cross and Crown,” The Christian Science Journal, June 1908, http://journal.christianscience.com/shared/view/10or8spczdw?s=t.
+- See Archibald McLellan, “The Cross and Crown,” Christian Science Sentinel, 30 May 1908, 770.